-2. A maximum of four semester hours of general activities courses, a maximum of two semester hours of physical education activities courses, a maximum of ten semester hours of MIL courses, and a maximum of six hours of applied courses may be counted in the semester hours required for the degree.
+2. A maximum of four semester hours of general activities courses and mini courses, and a maximum of ten semester hours of MIL courses may be counted in the semester hours required for the degree.
 In addition, a maximum of one semester hour from ASI 150, ASI 160, VAR 100, or an equivalent course may be counted in the semester hours required for the degree.

 3. The final 30 semester hours must be earned at the University of Dayton.
 Furthermore, a minimum of 12 semester hours of course work at the 300 and 400 level in the major must be completed at the University.

 4. The standard grade point average of at least 2.0 must be achieved in the major field, in the minor field, and in the total program.
 In the Bachelor of Fine Arts and Bachelor of Music Programs, a 2.0 cumulative grade point average is required in the nonprofessional courses as well as in the professional courses.

 5. It is the responsibility of the student to complete his or her Graduation Application form.